 Tramadol is an atypical opioid that has a slightly different mechanism of action than other opioids do.
 As a result, it has a modestly reduced risk of dependence when taken for short periods and in small doses.
 However, tramadol dependence and addiction do occur with prolonged use as directed, as well as with misuse or abuse.
 Dependence can make quitting tramadol challenging, and withdrawal can be very uncomfortable.

 If you are concerned that you or someone you know has developed a tramadol use disorder, the first step is to seek an evaluation with an addiction specialist who can recommend an appropriate course of action.
 A residential or outpatient rehab program may be suggested.
 Residential programs will be especially beneficial for people who are at high risk for relapse in the first few days of recovery.

 There are a number of rehab facilities in South Florida.
 Look for a facility that provides evidence-based, comprehensive programs that can be adapted to suit your needs.
 Multidisciplinary teams can address all facets of recovery, including physical and emotional health and wellbeing.
 Accreditation through CARF International or The Joint Commission guarantees a certain standard of care.

-Contact The Recovery Village Palm Beach today to speak with a representative about how professional addiction treatment can help you begin your journey to recovery.
+Contact The Recovery Village Palm Beach at Baptist Health today to speak with a representative about how professional addiction treatment can help you begin your journey to recovery.